-Welcome to Georgetown's graduate program in neuroscience!
-Our program has existed since 1994, and involves faculty from more than 10 departments across Georgetown's medical center and main campus.
-The IPN is highly ranked in the National Research Council’s latest rankings, coming in 14th among U.S. graduate programs in Neuroscience.
+The Ph.D. in Interdisciplinary Program in Neuroscience (IPN) has existed since 1994.
+With faculty from more than 10 departments across Georgetown, the IPN program encourages interdisciplinary collaboration and approaches toward research.
+IPN is highly ranked in the National Research Council’s rankings of U.S. graduate programs in Neuroscience.

 IPN has 50 Ph.D. students investigating topics ranging from glial activation, neuron signaling, and dendritic spine plasticity, to mechanisms of Parkinson’s disease, Alzheimer’s disease, and traumatic brain injury, to systems of face recognition, word reading, and interpretation of sounds.
 Our Ph.D. students actively participate in organizing our program and teaching courses, and they have an excellent record of publishing manuscripts and receiving grants.
 Georgetown University also offers a MS in Integrative Neuroscience, providing students with a comprehensive neuroscience education.

 Our faculty members are from various departments at Georgetown University and neighboring institutions.
 We have strong programs in neurodegeneration, examining molecular mechanisms of pathogenic processes, and cognitive neuroscience, investigating development, language, memory, social interactions, and impairments of these systems.
 A specific training program is available for students interested in neural injury and plasticity and translational biomedical science.
 It is also possible for our students to apply for a concentration in cognitive science.